mouseless/baked/docs/architecture/application.md

     WA -.-> R
 ```

+> :information_source:
+>
+> All phases need to initialize.
+Application will cause a
+> `CannotProceedException` if any of the phases never gets initialized.

 When two phases are ready to be initialized at the same iteration, application
 sorts them by their `Order` property.
-A phase order can have 5 values;
+A phase can have the following orders;

 1. Earliest
 1. Early